TurboGunner/CUDA-Simulation/README.md

 It works in a standard host-device scheme- but differs as it is able to be accessed seamlessly by either device or host due to the setup of the data structure.
 This allows for memory to be accessed interchangably between the host and the device, and to eliminate the necessity for excessively bloated memory copy and allocation abstraction for the data structures; which significantly simplifies the process for which data management is done in both system and GPU contexts.

->Specific GitHub Page Here: https://github.com/TurboGunner/CUDAMap (this served as the basis for the original plan to use a hybridized scheme, but that was scrapped due to the inherent lack of support of asynchronous page migration required to make the unified memory viable performance wise except on Linux).
+>Specific GitHub Page Here: https://github.com/TurboGunner/CUDAMap (this served as the basis for the original plan to use a hybridized scheme, but that was scrapped due to the inherent lack of support of asynchronous page migration required to make the unified memory viable performance wise except on Linux.)

 ## Fluid Simulation Implementation